noloamaleka/Arduino-Traffic-Light-Control-System/README.md

-# Arduino-Smart-Traffic-Light-Control-and-Collision-Avoidance-Project
+# Arduino-Smart-Traffic-Light-System

 ## Project Overview
-This project simulates a traffic light control system with collision avoidance for an Arduino-controlled car.
-The car listens for signals and responds to traffic light signals sent via an ESP32 module and responds accordingly.
-The car acts as a receiver while the Traffic Light controller acts as a transmitter.
-This facilitates client to server communication bewteen the two ESP32 Boards.
+This project simulates a traffic light control system for an Arduino-controlled car.
+The car listens for signals and responds to traffic light signals sent via an ESP32 module which then sends the signals to the Ardunio car and responds accordingly.
+The system facilitates client to server communication bewteen the two ESP32 Boards and an Arduino programmed car.

-The simulated system can be viewed on: https://simulated-system.vercel.app/
+The simulated system with more features such as obstacle avoidance can be viewed on: https://simulated-system.vercel.app/

 ## Directory Structure
 - `src/`: Contains the main Arduino `.ino` files.
-  - `Traffic_Controller.ino`: Code for the traffic light control.
+  - `Trasmitter.ino`: Code for the traffic light control.
-  - `Car_Traffic.ino`: Code for the car's movement and obstacle avoidance.
+  - `Receiver.ino`: Code for the car's movement based on reciveed signals

 ## Setup Instructions
 1. Clone this repository or download the ZIP file.
 2. Open the `.ino` files in the Arduino IDE.
 3. Upload the code to the respective Arduino boards.
-   - The `Traffic_Controller.ino` should be uploaded to the traffic light controller ESP32 board.
+   - The `Transmitter.ino` should be uploaded to the traffic light controller ESP32 board.
-   - The `Car_Traffic.ino` should be uploaded to the car ESP32 board.
+   - The `Receiver.ino` should be uploaded to the reciever ESP32 board.

 ## Dependencies
 - The project requires the `ESP32` library by Espressif.
 You can install it via the Arduino IDE Library and Boards Manager.